nmonarizqa/ahok-analysis/README.md

 # ahok-analysis

-A study about what people are saying, how they are polarized, during Ahok blasphemy event
+A study about people opinions and how they are polarized during Ahok blasphemy event.

 Media sources:
 - Heavily polarized media: seword, islamnkri, portal-islam (pkspiyungan)